 Don’t let this problem ruin the wonderful burst of life that happens with the change of seasons.

 Allergy season usually begins with mid-spring and ends with summer.
-During this time, a large amount of pollen impacts a certain amount of men and women.
+During this time, a large amount of pollen impacts a certain amount of men and women with breathing problems.
 Another prime time is the period from late summer to fall when weed pollens flourish.

 Seasonal asthma is finicky and can be triggered by any airborne allergens.
 Trees, grasses or flowers are suspects because they release pollen in the air on a regular basis.
 While symptoms in the spring are triggered by high levels of pollens, symptoms in the fall are usually set off by ragweed.

 While this disease may seem harmless, it can lead to other breathing complications.
 It can result in more severe respiratory problems such as bronchitis that require hospitalization.

 It is important for you to be aware of how your symptoms react during the different seasons.